 Semaglutide, the active ingredient found in Ozempic, is almost identical to GLP-1, a hormone which regulates appetite and insulin secretion.
 It also slows down the emptying of the stomach so people who take it have a longer sensation of feeling full which, in turn, reduces the amount of food eaten.
 This is both good for type 2 diabetes and those seeking to lose weight.

-It’s been proven to be very safe because it lower sugar levels when they are high, but doesn’t lower them when they’re too low.
+It’s been proven to be very safe because it can lower sugar levels when they are high, but doesn’t lower them when they’re too low.

 Type 2 diabetes: Key stats